 - Tell us about something that is meaningful to you, and why?

 Clearly, all three questions ask you to give a well thought out answer that tells about your particular strengths or personality instead of a short list of your likes and dislikes.
 The phrases “deeply,” “reflect,” “know you better,” and “meaningful” ask for your inner qualities.

 Remember, if you are interested in a STEM major, include a connection to science, engineering, or math.
 Write your essay in a way that includes your voice and lets the application committee get to know you.

-Structure your essay with strong points that connect to strong examples.
+Structure your Stanford essays with strong points that connect to strong examples.
 Of course, active verbs and clear support for your ideas are important to all of your college essays.
 For example, you could write about how your part in an engineering competition helped you see your strengths in planning.